PeerMeHQ/extensions/README.md

 By default, each App makes use of the `useApp` hook which exposes useful functions to hook into the main [peerme.io](https://peerme.io) application for DAOs:

-- `app.requestProposalAction`: assemble a transaction/smart contract call to be attached to a proposal
+- `app.requestProposalAction(...)`: assemble a transaction/smart contract call to be attached to a proposal
-- `showToast(message, type)`: show a toast message to the user
+- `app.showToast(...)`: show a toast message to the user

 To use these app hook functions in child components, simply pass it to them as a prop with type `AppHook`.